-Here’s how it works: Your company will choose a community service project you would like to work on Friday, June 19th.
+Here’s how it works: Your company will choose a community service project you would like to work on.

-If you can’t think of one, there is a variety of opportunities listed at here.
+If you can’t think of one, there is a variety of opportunities listed here.

 At noon, a BBQ rib-eye steak lunch at Columbia Park (near the bandshell) to thank the first 500 registered businesses and individuals participating in the Fourth Annual George and Pat Jones Community Service Day.
 Any business or individual wanting to participate at the BBQ rib-eye steak luncheon will need to RSVP.
 You can RSVP online here.